SoftUni/Programming-Basics-Book-Python-EN/chapter-00-preface.md

 We advise the reader, as a minimum, **to try all the examples from the book**, to interact with them, to change and test them.
 Even more important than the examples **are the exercises** because they develop the practical skills of a developer.

 **Solve all the tasks in the book**, because programming is learned by practice!
 The tasks after each topic are carefully selected to cover in-depth the included learning material.
 The purpose of solving all tasks from all the topics covered is to give **complete writing skills to a program code** at the beginners level (as is the purpose of this book).
-During the courses at **SoftUni** we purposefully **focus on practice** and problem-solving, and in most courses code writing makes up over 70% of the entire course.

 <table><tr><td><img src="/assets/alert-icon.png" style="max-width:50px" /></td>
 <td><b>Solve all the exercises in the book</b>.
 Otherwise, you won't learn anything!
 Programming is learned by writing a lot of code and solving thousands of problems!</td>